Hobart Alumni Association Leadership

 New York, N.Y.

-Derrick Moore graduated from Hobart in 2005 with two B.S. degrees in mathematics and physics, and an interdisciplinary minor in public policy.
-While at Hobart, Derrick was a member of the Hobart tennis team, a resident adviser for Geneva and Rees halls, and a member of the mock trial team.
-Derrick was inducted into the Druid, Chimera, and Orange Key honor societies, and received honors in public policy.
+Derrick Moore graduated summa cum laude from Hobart in 2005 with two B.S. degrees in mathematics and physics, and an interdisciplinary minor in public policy.
+While at Hobart, Derrick was a member of the Hobart tennis team, a resident adviser for Geneva and Rees halls, and president of the mock trial team.
+Derrick was inducted into the Druid, Chimera, and Orange Key honor societies, inducted into The Phi Beta Kappa society, received the Durfee award, and received honors in public policy.

 As an alum, Derrick served for multiple years as the co-chair for the GOLD engagement committee and as the GOLD coordinator for the Tri-State region.
 Prior to his current role as historian, Derrick served for two and a half years as a Member-at-Large of the Executive Committee.
-He also continues to be an active Career Services volunteer, and remains highly connected to the HWS campus through his sister, Colleen '16.
+He also continues to be an active Career Services volunteer.

 After graduation, Derrick was the mathematics intern at the Colleges for a year and then earned a J.D. from Cornell Law School.
 Derrick started his professional career at the law firm of White & Case LLP in New York City, working as an associate in the litigation department for five years, focusing his practice on antitrust, bankruptcy, and general commercial matters.
-He also was a very active pro bono lawyer, regularly representing juveniles in immigration and family court, and children and their families in special education matters.
-Derrick now works for Analysis Group, Inc., an economics and financial consulting firm, located in Rockefeller Center in the heart of midtown Manhattan.
+Derrick then worked for Analysis Group, Inc., an economics and financial consulting firm, located in Rockefeller Center in the heart of midtown Manhattan.
+He is a very active pro bono lawyer, assisting clients with immigration, landlord/tenant, entertainment/media, and special education matters.

-Derrick lives in New York, N.Y. with his fiancé, Julia Graham, who works for a large public relations firm.
+Derrick lives in New York, N.Y. with his wife, Julia, who works for a large public relations firm.

 Executive Committee Members at Large